Fred Brocklehurst

 would be based.
 Instead, the less experienced Ramsay MacDonald was chosen.
 At the 1900 general election, Brocklehurst stood for the Labour Representation Committee in Manchester South West.
 Brocklehurst advocated for a British victory in the Second Boer War, and this concerned many in the ILP.
 He was enthusiastically supported by the Manchester Guardian, but not by the official Liberal Party, and was not elected.
 He threatened to sue any opponent claiming that he was an atheist.

 Later in the 1900s, Brocklehurst qualified as a barrister.
 He defected from the ILP to the Conservative Party, for which he stood unsuccessfully in Prestwich at the December 1910 general election.
-In 1917, he started a local anti-semitic group named "Britain for the British".
+In 1917, he started a local antisemitic group named "Britain for the British".